charlesxu90/phbuilder/README.md

 ## Performing parameterizations

 The following section describes a procedure for parameterizing (new) *two-state* ligands for CpHMD simulations.
 For convenience, we will use the word ligand to refer to any new lambdagrouptype.
 In this workflow, we will consider parameterizing arginine as an example.
-As in our previous work, for amino acid paramterization we use capped tripeptides.
+As in our previous work, for amino acid parameterization we use capped tripeptides.
 Note that performing parameterizations correctly is relatively complicated, and the reader is advised to check [Scalable Constant pH Molecular Dynamics in GROMACS](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00516) for more information on parameterization in CpHMD as well as [phbuilder: a tool for efficiently setting up constant-pH simulations in GROMACS]().
 Here, we will use a two-step procedure introduced in phbuilder paper.

 #### 1. Prepare the residuetype topology.